 In making up bed linen, white underwear, and many other things, a very pretty way to finish them is by one or more rows of hemstitching.
 This can be done nicely on the sewing machine, with a little practice.
 To hemstitch a sheet, tear off from the end to be hemmed a strip that, when folded, will make a hem as wide as desired.
-Loosen both the top and bottom tension, lay one edge of the hem strip onto the body of the sheet and sew a seam one-fourth of an inch deep; take the sheet from the machine and pull the hem and sheet apart, and there you have your hem- oak bark in a little water.
-It is apt for a free trial package and see for stitching between the hem and the to stain. body of the sheet.
-Now turn the two!
-E. B .- You can buy the article bet.
-Bldg., Marshall, Mich.
+Loosen both the top and bottom tension, lay one edge of the hem strip onto the body of the sheet and sew a seam one-fourth of an inch ly, I know little of either. deep; take the sheet from the machine and pull the hem and sheet a strong tea made by boiling white stitching between the hem and the to stain. body of the sheet.
+Now turn the two | E. B .- You can buy the article bet Bldg., Marshall, Mich.